therickyfoster/VascuSweep/README.md

-# Vascusweep
+# VascuSweep

-**VascuSweep** is a bio-aligned nanobot delivery system designed for real-time vascular cleansing, targeting arterial plaque and micro-obstructions with precision.
+Nanobot system for vascular cleaning and restoration.